Ivo-Balbaert/The_Way_to_Mojo/book/9_Collection types.md

 The `resize` method discards elements if smaller than current size, or fills in the second argument as values if larger (line 11).
 The `clear` method deallocates all items in the list and the size is set to 0 (the memory itself is not set to zeros).

+The `for idx in range(len(lst)):` construct can be used to iterate over a List, because a List can use an index to get its elements.
+As shown in line 3C, we can also iterate directly over the List with `for n in lst:`, which is much more readable!

 If we do a for-loop over a List, we get References (see §  ) to the items, not the items themselves.
 To get the items, we can use the dereference operator `[]`.

 *Try out* the insert and extend methods.